 LIghthouses in Mystic, Connecticut, are classic marine sentinels

-See Lighthouses that you can only see from Sea
+Discover Lighthouses that you can only see from sea

 Lynde Point Light (Old Saybrook Inner Light)